twr14152/c_cpp_scratchpad/README.md

 - Modern C for Absolute Beginners by Slobodan Dmitrovic- A really good book to get back into C after sometime away.
 The chapters are really easy to digest with complete code samples.
 The book is about ideal for my schedule and the time I have to allocate to this.

-- C Programming Abs beg guide 3rd edt. - read so far really good.
+- C Programming Abs beg guide 3rd edt. - This is a really good book.

 My process is this.